 Scott was the 2019 winner of the Winifred Collins Scholarship for Music Education as part of the annual Tuesday Musical Association Scholarship Composition in Akron, Ohio.

 Scott previously served as President of Kent's Ohio Collegiate Music Education chapter and currently serves as Vice President.

-In his free time, Scott enjoys listening to podcasts, having long conversations with friends, and spending too much money on Thai food.
+In his free time, Scott enjoys listening to podcasts, having long conversations with friends, and spending too much money on kitchen gadgets.